Nthabi-06/-HR-Absenteeism-Case-Study/README.md

 - Organize events promoting healthier lifestyles and redesign the office environment to encourage wellness-oriented choices.
 - Advocate for moderation in alcohol consumption and discourage excessive drinking.

+# My contributions
+- Create visuals on the dashboard
+- Create new features using DAX

 # Acknowledgements
 I would like to thank my team members for their contributions: